Moles and Molar Mass: The Superpower for Counting in the Microscopic World - AP Chemistry Complete Notes

 Once you have all the units consistent, rearrange the ideal gas law to solve for moles (n) of He.

-By now, you’ve gained a solid understanding of moles and molar mass.
-But you might still have lingering questions.
-Here are some commonly asked questions to solidify your knowledge:
+By now, you have acquired a strong comprehension of Molar mass and moles.
+But you might still have some remaining questions.
+Here are some frequently asked questions to reinforce your knowledge:

-1. What if the atomic mass on the periodic table isn’t a whole number?
+1. What if the atomic mass on the periodic table is not a whole number?

 The periodic table often lists atomic masses as average values because elements exist in multiple isotopes (atoms with the same number of protons but different numbers of neutrons).
 When calculating molar mass, use the average atomic mass provided.